 What’s the difference between a film premiere and a restaurant opening?
-“At a film opening, you’re showcasing a finished product, while at a restaurant opening, you’re just getting started,” says New York City-based restaurant consultant Clark Wolf.
+“At a film opening, you’re showcasing a finished product, while at a restaurant opening, you’re just getting started,” said New York-based restaurant consultant Clark Wolf.
 “And nobody gets everything perfect the first time.”
-That’s why Wolf often advises having a “soft opening” to work out the kinks.
+That’s why Wolf often advises having a soft opening to work out the kinks.

-Here is a look at how two different restaurants served up their soft openings.
+Here is a look at how two restaurants served up their soft openings.

 A slow rollout

-Central Food in Spokane, Wash., opened “without a website, without advertising, without a sign on the door,” says chef/owner David Blaine, a familiar face in the local culinary scene.
-With the community already abuzz about Blaine launching a new restaurant, the chef kept opening day quiet.
-“If there’s a big splash and people are lined up at the door, you’re not going to be able to take the time to speak with customers,” he notes.
+Central Food in Spokane, Washington opened “without a website, without advertising, without a sign on the door,” said chef and owner David Blaine.
+With the community already abuzz about Blaine launching a new restaurant, he kept opening day quiet.
+“If there’s a big splash and people are lined up at the door, you’re not going to be able to take the time to speak with customers,” he said.

 The restaurant offered a limited menu at first to simplify operations.
-For example, three sandwiches appeared on what was labeled the “Beta” menu, and now there are six.
+For example, three sandwiches appeared on what was labeled the “Beta” menu, and they eventually added more.
 Blaine rolled out menu items over a six-week period and trained servers to encourage customers to return later to see the full offerings.

-San Diego’s Blind Burro took a different tact for its soft opening, offering three nights of complimentary food to friends and family.
-At an intimate “sneak peak” happy hour, servers brought out select menu items and drinks.
-“We invited people to join us in training our staff,” says managing partner Frank Miller, who made it clear to invitees that this was not the time for comments about service or decor--which were still being touched up--but for staff to practice their menu knowledge and food and drink production.
+San Diego’s Blind Burro approached its soft opening differently, offering three nights of complimentary food to friends and family.
+At an intimate “sneak peek” happy hour, servers brought out select menu items and drinks.
+“We invited people to join us in training our staff,” said managing partner Frank Miller, who made it clear to invitees that this was not the time for comments about service or not-yet-complete decor, but for staff to practice their menu knowledge and food and drink production.

 The soft opening helped him iron out countless details.
-“The host stand and POS terminal were on the wrong side, there were too many people on the line at the wrong times, not enough people behind the right bar,” says Miller, whose team stationed notepads throughout the restaurant for staff to jot down any issues.
+“The host stand and POS terminal were on the wrong side.
+There were too many people on the line at the wrong times, not enough people behind the right bar,” said Miller, whose team stationed notepads throughout the restaurant for staff to jot down any issues.

-“Several years ago, when I opened a nightclub/bar in Louisiana, I was the guy who didn’t want to spend money on a Friends and Family Night.”
+“When I opened a nightclub/bar in Louisiana, I was the guy who didn’t want to spend money on a Friends and Family Night.”
 The result: an inefficient opening night with less than stellar food and performance.
-“Having a soft opening is definitely worth it,” says Miller.
+“Having a soft opening is definitely worth it,” said Miller.
 “You just can’t wing it when it counts.”